 Primarily, it’s set up to supplement conventional editing and get a first pass assessment of a manuscript, with an eye for clarity, grammar, narrative potential, and inconsistencies.
 Paired with our assessment by two editors, Fixional provides additional screening for quality.

-And part of the appeal of AI analysis is that it quickly assesses an entire manuscript.
-In order to make sure authors can get professional feedback on their manuscript quickly and affordably, Izzard’s two editors assess up to 7000 words of a manuscript.
-This does give a solid sample of overall quality and it’s enough to determine what kind of editing is needed.
-Often, the thorniest writing issues will appear early on in a manuscript.
-But having AI that can almost instantaneously assess an entire book is invaluable.
+Part of the appeal of AI analysis is that it quickly assesses an entire manuscript.
+In order to make sure authors can get professional feedback on their manuscript quickly and affordably, Izzard’s two editors assess up to 7,000 words of a manuscript.
+This will provide a solid sample of overall quality that is sufficient to determine what kind of editing is needed.
+Often, the thorniest writing issues will appear early on in a manuscript, and having AI that can almost instantaneously assess an entire book is invaluable.
 The analysis may pick up on issues those editors miss, and provides a look at global problems that affect the entire manuscript.
 Authors can also rest easy knowing the AI analysis is objective, and not colored by an editor’s personal preferences or scope of experience.

 While authors might assume that AI analysis would miss the bigger picture potential, focusing only on mechanical and grammatical errors, Fixional goes beyond simply finding mistakes to analyze quality — it actually searches for narrative potential beyond the simple number of grammatical errors and typos.
 In other words, if you’re a great storyteller with a tendency toward typos or even unclear sentences, Fixional will notice — a testament to how far AI has come in recent years.
 It’s not just looking for mistakes — it’s looking at whether the manuscript accomplishes its goals.
-It can help determine, if typos and grammatical errors were fixed, the underlying quality of each manuscript.
+It can help determine quality of each manuscript once typos and grammatical errors were eliminated.

-Many hybrid publishing companies will be all too happy to simply take your money and move forward with publishing whether or not the book has potential.
+Many hybrid publishing companies will be all too happy to simply take your money and move forward with publishing regardless of if they believe the book has potential.
 It’s in every author’s interest to ensure their manuscript has potential before investing in costly steps like editing, cover design, and marketing.
-Even the best editing can only go so far.
-And with AI analysis, you’ll go in with a sense of whether your manuscript needs a deep (but pricier) developmental edit or a simpler copy edit — or whether or not you need to go back to the drawing board altogether.
+Even the best editing can only go so far, and with AI analysis, you’ll go in with a sense of whether your manuscript needs a deep (but pricier) developmental edit or a simpler copy edit — or if you need to go back to the drawing board altogether.
 AI is a way to arm yourself with the knowledge you need to make the right publishing choices.
 It may not be able to replace feedback from humans, but it can supplement it in ways that most authors never would have thought possible.